itrepablik/arb/README.md

 	fmt.Println("decodedArbKey:", decodedArbKey)
 }
 ```

+For now, there is no persistence layer for arb keys in the database or local storage.
+This is the current limitation of the arb package and will be addressed in the future.

 # Subscribe to Maharlikans Code Youtube Channel:
 Please consider subscribing to my Youtube Channel to recognize my work on any of my tutorial series.
 Thank you so much for your support!